 The 8 Famous Cursed Diamonds That Bring Bad Luck

 Let’s delve into the stories of these cursed diamonds and gems that have brought death, destruction, regret and misfortune to anyone who has dared to possess them.
-With the story of each stone, you will discover that the value of these gemstones go beyond their physical beauty.
+With the story of each of these stones, you will discover that the value of these unlucky gemstones go beyond their physical beauty.

 1. The Black Orlov